Mentor award applications for the 2020-2021 academic year will open in October 2020.

 - Purpose of the activity or purchase with respect to potential for undergraduate research or scholarly activity as a result of the funding.
 History of undergraduate student mentoring or a desire to initiate mentoring activities.

 - to support/create a multi-student, repeating, research opportunity for undergraduates

 - to support/create a one-time multiple student research opportunity for undergraduates

 The following qualities will be evaluated on a scale of 1–5, where 1 is high and 5 is low:

-- the intellectual merit of the proposed project or travel
+- the explanation of the significance of the proposed project or travel is

 - the potential for the proposed project or travel to make a scholarly contribution to an academic discipline